 Product Recall – Overview

-The recall of a product can quickly spell crisis for a business, with an urgent need to recall products no matter where they are, placing a significant burden both logistically and financially.
+The cost of recalling a product, whether that be inland or overseas, can quickly spell crisis for a business.
+There is often an urgent need to recall products no matter where they are, placing a significant burden both logistically and financially.
+This is particularly relevant for medical products and devices, which could be harmful if not recalled.

 The key risks